thevids/builder-pattern-generator/README.md

 Modify the BuilderGeneratorRunner to point to your code, the two constants and the "classToGenerateFor" variable.
 The last one can also be looped through to generate for a whole directory, some code to do that already lies there commented out.

 <h3>Use it differently</h3>
 Make a rest-service out of it, or a command-line tool.
-Or maybe a GIU or a IDE plug-in?
+Or maybe a GUI or a IDE plug-in?
 All the logic is done in the class BuilderGenerator, and you have one instance of the generator per domain-class.
-Just follow the example from the BuilderGeneratorRunne.
+Just follow the example from the BuilderGeneratorRunner.